 Rabbi Waskow's commentary: Today we are responsible to make sure that the scorching of our planet by overburning fossil fuels does not bring upon us both a Flood of water as our ice floes melt, raising sea levels on every coast, and a Flood of fire as heat sparks droughts and forces many species into death.

 Suppose we see actions that cause major ecological damage - even including the economic competitions often called "trade wars" - as not war at all but falling into the category of Flood?
 That might change our ethical outlook in dealing with such actions.
 For example, those who say that we must cut down the Oregon forests to compete with businesses that are burning the Amazon, or that we must make still more automobiles that fill the air with carbon dioxide to keep ahead of others who are selling automobiles, are thinking in the metaphor of economic war, not that of Flood.
 In a flood, any act that pours out yet more destruction is an attack on the planet as a whole, not on a competitive nation or corporation.
 If we can change our language, we might change our future.

 From Godwrestling -- Round 2 (Jewish Lights, 1996), by Rabbi Arthur Waskow, pp. 234-237.
+See also theshalomcenter.org/node/1842.

-9. The rainbow teaches about human responsibility (R. Shlomo Riskin, chief rabbi, Efrat)
+11. Human responsibility, an interpretation of the rainbow by R. Shlomo Riskin, chief rabbi, Efrat